Welcome

 3. 3

-Contact IT — when in doubt, forward the email to it@rsu87.org and ask before taking any action.
+Contact IT — when in doubt, forward the email to security@rsu87.org with a brief description of your concern.
+For general questions, email it@rsu87.org.

 Example — Package Delivery Lure (as seen in Gmail)